Garden State Park Racetrack: Rebuilding

-Despite the stables on the east side of the track remaining open for training, Garden State Park no longer held races until securities trader Robert Brennan financed construction of a new $178 million steel and glass grandstand which opened on April 1, 1985.
+Despite the stables on the east side of the track remaining open for training, Garden State Park no longer held races until securities trader Robert Brennan financed construction of a new $178 million steel and glass grandstand, which opened on April 1, 1985.
 The first race that day followed the schedule from the day the original track burned.
-The track, running night programs, would provide racing for standardbred harness racing as well as thoroughbred racing.
+The track, running night programs, provided racing for standardbred harness racing as well as thoroughbred racing.
 The grandstand also had on the Clubhouse level The Phoenix Room, which also served as a large banquet hall that hosted events year-round.

 On May 27, 1985, Eclipse Award for Horse of the Year winner Spend A Buck won the first Jersey Derby at the new Garden State Park, having earlier the same year won the Cherry Hill Mile and the Garden State Stakes, both at Garden State Park, and also the Kentucky Derby.
 The $2.6 million purse, including a $2 million bonus put up by Brennan for winning the four races, was the largest single purse in American racing history up to that point.

 One of the controversial tax breaks the facility enjoyed was a legislative loophole that allowed a near total exemption from what would have been high county property taxes because it was categorized as a "farm."
 It qualified for this special exemption because its operations generated horse manure that could be sold.
-The tax classification was allowed because the business "produced over $500 per year in agricultural products".
+The tax classification was allowed because the business "produced over $500 per year in agricultural products."

-Some of the important annual races at Garden State Park Racetrack included:
+Some of the annual races at Garden State Park Racetrack included: